fungamer2-2/VeraDungeon-Rogue/README.md

 - Install Python from https://www.python.org/<br />
 (Note: Must have at least Python 3.8)

-- Download `roguelike.py`, then run the command `python3 roguelike.py`
+- Download the repository, extract the zip file, then run the command `python3 roguelike.py`

 The game controls can be found in the game.